cf73/humanity/content/collections/books/war-is-a-lie.md

     content:
       -
         type: text
-        text: "This updated and expanded edition outlines lessons from America's most recent wars, what can be done to end warmaking, and an epilogue that analyzes new trends in war lying and in resistance to it.
-No one to whom you give this book can claim they haven't been warned!"
+        text: '"This updated and expanded edition outlines lessons from America''s most recent wars, what can be done to end warmaking, and an epilogue that analyzes new trends in war lying and in resistance to it.
+No one to whom you give this book can claim they haven''t been warned!"'
 collection_type: book
 challenges:
   - war